 Apple cider vinegar has been around for thousands of years.
-In ancient times, it was a treatment for coughs and infections.
-And today, apple cider vinegar is touted as a weight loss aid, acid reflux remedy and more.
+In ancient times, it was used as a treatment for coughs and infections, while today it’s touted as a weight loss aid, a remedy for acid reflux and more.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 But what can it really do?

 Registered dietitian Beth Czerwony, RD, LD, takes a look at the possible benefits of apple cider vinegar (ACV) and the science behind its biggest health claims.

 Apple cider vinegar is apple juice that’s been fermented twice.
 Its claim to fame is acetic acid, which forms during the fermentation process and is thought to have a variety of health benefits.

 “If you look at the nutrition facts label, apple cider vinegar doesn’t show high amounts of vitamins, minerals or even calories, Czerwony says.
 “Its potential health benefits are found in substances that aren’t part of the standard nutrition label.”